-This post upholds and validates (but is not limited to) the experiences of 3 femmes of the herbal community, Deer Prunus, Gwynnie Brân Hale, and another woman I have requested consent from to name here, who have come forward about sexual abuse at the hands of someone who was supposed to be their teacher and healer, Sean Donohue.
+This post upholds and validates (but is not limited to) the experiences of 3 femmes of the herbal community, Deer Prunus, Gwynnie Brân Hale, and another person I have requested consent from to name here, who have come forward about sexual abuse at the hands of someone who was supposed to be their teacher and healer.
 I’ll refrain from rehashing the events in my own words, but instead direct you to read their full experiences via the public letter of support linked below.
-Instead of centering my own experiences, I wanted to start by stating that survivors deserve the basic humanity of our attention and compassion.
+Instead of centering my own experiences, I wanted to start by stating that survivors deserve the basic humanity of our belief, support, attention, and compassion.
 For each person who has stepped forward, there are most likely many more who haven’t.
 For each teacher/healer who crossed major lines of trust and violence, there are many more who will go to their graves with the satisfaction that no one ever spoke up about them.
 I write what I write here for all of them.

 Please consider adding your name to the public letter of support that emerged from this.

 What’s your favourite formulation for protecting and cradling your heart during times of hopelessness?
 You know, that lovely tea that reminds you of a beautiful day spent connecting in the forest, or a tincture of concentrated joy?

 What’s your go-to medicine for breathing life onto the embers of your rage?
 That fortifying catalyst of pure liquid courage that helps you draw back the arrow with clear intention, releasing it on your breath towards the transformation of a new world?